 Bank Name: Bank Central Asia, cabang Bina Nusantara

 Please email your wire transfer receipt to email@example.com or firstname.lastname@example.org

 The Article Processing Charge (APC) covers the costs of peer review administration, DOI number, professional production of articles in PDF and printed version, as well as dissemination of published papers.
-There are no charges for rejected articles, no submission charges, no charge for corresponding authors from outside Indonesia (international author).
+There are no charges for rejected articles, no submission charges.
+The APC will not be charged to the first author from outside Indonesia (international author) and Bina Nusantara University lecturers.
 APC will not be returned for retracted articles due to misconduct.